-As of 2010, 126 million girls worldwide have been killed due to sex-selective practices such as abortion and infanticide.
+As of 2010, 126 million girls worldwide have been killed due to sex-selective abortion and infanticide.
 Recent studies in 2015 project numbers to peak at 150 million in the next 20 years while others have even estimated this number to be as high as 200 million.
 Unfortunately, national policies (e.g. China’s Two-Child Policy) as well as societal and cultural preferences for sons have led to sex discrimination around the world.
 Even in the United States, baby girls are being discriminated against for a fact of their nature which they cannot control — their gender.

 Now, maybe you’re thinking, “Sure.
 Gendercide is a big problem in China or India.
 It’s not an issue here in the U.S.” In 2015, the Ethics Committee of the American Society for Reproductive Medicine (ASRM)–a group that sets fertility clinic standards nationwide–said it isn’t always discriminatory for parents to choose their children’s sex for non-medical reasons.